Health Information Exchanges: Evolving Legal and Regulatory Challenges

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel on the legal risks involved with building, operating and participating in health information exchanges (HIEs).
+This CLE course will provide guidance to healthcare counsel on the legal risks involved with building, operating and participating in health information exchanges (HIEs).
 The panel will discuss HIE models, HIE agreements, technology vendor contracting, and best practices for complying with federal and state laws.

 - Recent developments in the HIE market